Cinoma/old-portfolio/README.md

 - Full Search Bar functionality.
 - Drastically Improved Performance (measured by Google Lighthouse).
 - Projects implemented using Bootstrap Modal components.
+- Add React to refactor code for better performance, scalability, and ease of development.